 Leg veins can be treated by:

-Wrinkles are the result of a combination of factors – time, damage from the sun and elements, and loss of collagen (thus elasticity) are only a few.
+Wrinkles and sagging skin are the result of a combination of factors – time, damage from the sun and elements, and loss of collagen (thus elasticity) are only a few.
 As you laugh, squint, frown, sleep, or generally express yourself, you repetitively create lines in the skin which are the wrinkles and crinkles you see.
-If you want to wind back the clock, appear more refreshed or less stressed, Dr Haverluck is experienced in a multitude of wrinkle removal procedures.
+If you want to wind back the clock, appear more refreshed or less stressed, Dr Haverluck is experienced in a multitude of wrinkle removal and skin tightening procedures.

 Tiredness, working too hard, or just staying up late can contribute to dark circles under the eyes.
 However, dark circles or baggy eyes are often genetic.
 The skin under your eyes is the most thin and delicate on the body.
 As a result, the blood vessels under the thin skin are visible and appear bluish/dark.
 The good news is that there are treatments that help including Intense Pulse Light treatment and Dermal Filler.

 As our skin ages, collagen production slows, and elasticity reduces.
 A side effect of this is larger pores resulting in more facial imperfections—including oily skin, blackheads, and even saggy skin.

 Treatment for large pores includes: